isha-git/Alzheimers-Disease/README.md

 5. Decision Trees

+**The algorithms were evaluated on micro average, macro average, and weighted average of their accuracy, precision, F-1 score and support results on the four predicted classes.**

 <img src = "https://github.com/isha-git/Alzheimers-Disease/blob/master/Images/Results.PNG" width = "800">

 **Of these, desicion trees gave the best accuracy (88.29%). <br>